Black-hole hair from vector dark matter accretion: Astrophysical implications

 In order to understand the gravitational effect of the dark matter cloud, it is useful to study the amount of mass it concentrates in the vicinity of the \bh.
 We may identify the cloud mass with the ``total matter energy" defined in (\ref{eq:tot_energy_def}), which is a Noether charge associated with the timelike killing vector $\xi = \partial_t$ (see App. \ref{sec:accretion_rate_def}).
 In precise terms, this is the total matter energy enclosed on a constant-$t$ hypersurface between the \bh{} horizon and a spherical surface at $r$.
 Specializing to Schwarzschild coordinates, we may write this definition as

-which we interpret as the mass of dark matter enclosed between the horizon and the surface at $r$.
-This quantity is plotted for a range of field masses with a \bh{} mass of $10^9 M_\odot$ in Fig. \ref{fig:mass_profiles}.
-This quantity scales with the \bh{} mass $M$ by $M_c \sim M^3$.
-Thus, to convert the numbers in Fig. \ref{fig:mass_profiles} to those for a \bh{} with a mass $M$, one should multiply them by $\left(M/10^9 M_\odot\right)^3$.
+which we interpret as the mass of dark matter enclosed between the horizon and the surface at $r$. {This quantity scales with the \bh{} mass $M$ by $M_c \sim M^3$, so it should be most relevant for the largest \bh{s}.
+We thus plot it for a $10^9 M_\odot$ supermassive \bh{} over a range of field masses in Fig.} \ref{fig:mass_profiles}.
+To convert the numbers in Fig. \ref{fig:mass_profiles} to those for a \bh{} with a mass $M$, one should multiply them by $\left(M/10^9 M_\odot\right)^3$.
 As discussed previously, we choose the ambient dark matter density to be $\rho_c \approx 10 M_\odot / \text{pc}^3$, modeling a dark matter soliton in a galactic center.

 A clear and nontrivial takeaway from this analysis is that the field's mass has very little effect on the mass of the cloud it forms, save for small variations which are washed out at large $r$.
 Changing the field's mass affects its oscillatory behavior and ultimately how much energy it transfers, but it has little effect on how it distributes itself across the \bh's gravitational potential well.